MUHAMMED13690/Diwali_Sales_Analysis/README.md

 Impact of marital status on purchasing power
 Popular occupations and preferred product categories Conclusion
-Based on the analysis, several key observations and conclusions are drawn regarding customer demographics, purchasing behavior, and product preferences during the Diwali sales period.
+Based on the analysis, several key observations and conclusions are drawn regarding customer demographics, purchasing behavior, and product preferences during the Diwali sales period